-If medical treatment is not successful and your tremor continues to cause disability, surgical alternatives such as deep brain stimulation (DBS) of the thalamus or thalamotomy might be an option.
-You can learn more about surgical treatments for ET in "Surgical Treatment of Essential Tremor," which is available from the IETF office.
+If medical treatment is not successful and your tremor continues to cause disability, surgical alternatives might be an option.
+They include deep brain stimulation (DBS) of the thalamus, radiosurgical thalamotomy and MRI focused ultrasound thalamotomy.
+You can learn more about surgical treatments for ET at www.essentialtremor. org/treatments/surgical-treatments, or contact the IETF office for a flyer.